BTS-OSAV/FGDC-Geospatial-Transportation-Subcommittee/Meetings/Road Specifications/readme.md

 ## US Road Specification Working Group

-**The Road Specification Working Group is chaired by Tom Roff.
+**The US Road Specification Working Group is chaired by Tom Roff (FHWA).
 The committee develops transportation standards to improve data quality, accessibility, exchange, and interoperability of US roads data.**

 **Our Next Meeting**